LINKIWI/orion-server/README.md

 FLUSH PRIVILEGES;
 ```

-Get the source code and bootstrap the application:
+Get the source code and bootstrap the application.

+Note that the virtual environment is located in a folder `env`
+inside the repository root.

 ```bash
 $ git clone https://github.com/LINKIWI/orion-server.git